aurvyn/soulite/readme.md

 # Soulite

 An experimental compiled programming language focused on making the syntax as compact as possible without sacrificing readability.
-The compiler is `SoulForge`, and the file extension is `.soul`.
+The compiler toolchain is `SoulForge`, and the file extension is `.sl`.
 The following should be the ideal directory hierarchy for a simple project:

 ```
 MyProject